1

 Now try to merge the other branch:

-git merge update-add-function
+git merge update-recruit

 Task 3: Read the conflict markers